-The District's 509 Plan Implementation budget was not amended during the year.
-The actual revenues results were more favorable than those projected by the 2020 budget.
-Revenues were over budget by \$643,801.
-The largest variance was in partner funds which was over budget by \$550,498.
-Expenditures were under budget by \$1,721,826.
-The largest variance was related to project costs which were over budget by \$440,042, which is due the timing of the Riley Creek project which was part of a past levy.
+The District's 509 Plan Implementation budget was amended during the year as presented in the financial statements.
+The budget was amended, however, the net effect of the adjustments was zero.
+Revenues were over budget by \$66,045.
+The largest variance was in partner funds which was under budget by \$267,000, offset with intergovernmental revenue that was over budget by \$210,620.
+Expenditures were under budget by \$3,944,199.
+The largest variance were in lake projects with a combined positive variance of \$2,690,495.